6 Best Campgrounds in Osoyoos, BC

 5. Cabana Beach Campground & RV Park

-Summertime experiences have been enjoyed for half a century at the family-operated Cabana Beach Campground & RV Park.
+Summertime experiences have been enjoyed for more than half a century at the family-operated Cabana Beach Campground & RV Park.
 The friendly owners proudly promote happy memories created by generations of campers who flock here for the main event: A beautiful clean beach for safe swimming and other water activities.
 It's less than a 60-second walk from any campsite here.

 For visitors with no RV or tent, Cabana Beach offers rustic cabins for a self-catered stay with a bedroom, cooking area, power, water, and patio under cover.
-You can bring your leashed pets here.
+Keep in mind that pets are not permitted at this campground.

 Including lakeside campsites, the 76 sites and cabanas are located across Lakeshore Drive from the beach.
 For the convenience of campers and guests, Cabana Beach provides showers and laundry for a fee and a Wi-Fi zone in the covered picnic shelter.
 Reservations are needed in the summer, but drop-ins are still welcomed.

 Address: 2231 Lakeshore Drive, Osoyoos, British Columbia

 6. Brookvale Resort and Campground